-- > After 20 hours in operation, check the tightness of all the mounting bolts, the general condition of the machine and the various electrical connections of the installation. - ➤ The bearings fitted on the machine are greased for life to around the service life of the grease (depending on use) = 20 000 hours or 3 years.
+- After 20 hours in operation, check the tightness of all the mounting bolts, the general condition of the machine and the various electrical connections of the installation. - The bearings fitted on the machine are greased for life to around the service life of the grease (depending on use) = 20 000 hours or 3 years. - Regularly clean the inlet and outlet grid.